ldwhite/PairsTrading/README.md

   <img src = "https://github.com/ldwhite/PairsTrading/blob/main/images/Stock%20Market.gif" />
 </p>

-Using Python to construct a Pairs Trading Strategy.
-This model pulls the current list of S&P 500 companies as listed on wikipedia and allows the user to easily filter them by Sector and Industry which then tests for correlation and cointegration between pairs of stocks, normalizes their standard deviations and constructs buy and sell signals.
+Today, we use Python to construct a pairs trading strategy.
+This model pulls the current list of S&P 500 constituents from Wikipedia, allowing the user to easily filter companies by Sector and Industry, which then tests for correlation and cointegration between pairs of stocks, normalizes their standard deviations, and constructs buy and sell signals.

 ## Required Packages